Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/identity-access-management-s3.md

 - fast, easy, secure transfer of files over long distances between users and s3
 - uses cloudfront edge locations
   - objects go to the edge location than routed to s3 using amazon network
+- doesnt go in the public internet, travels in amazon private fast network

 ### Datasync